 Our crystal ball also told us that the politicians had already come to the conclusion that the only possible outcome for The Dome would be to tear it down, and, being politicians, none were willing to suffer the potential of huge voter backlash by being publicly associated with such a result.

 While there are several worthy groups pushing for having voters accept the November bond proposal and tax increase, they all to seem to be ignoring the fact that the HCSCC management team that allowed The Dome to fall into vacancy and disrepair will be the same team that will maintain control over the new proposal and its outcome.
-And that just makes no sense.
+Now that just makes no sense.
 They had their chance and blew it and the voters know that!

 Our counter proposal is simple - put The Dome to work